youwiththegoldeneyes/youwiththegoldeneyes/README.md

 ### BEFORE YOU INTERACT…

-【**001.**】`Please refrain from actively engaging with us via roleplaying or acting as a character from a shared source.` Just because we may be in a skin of a source that you know of **does not** mean we will roleplay with you; typically the skin we are using is likely who is fronting/what the host's IRL is currently.
+【**001.**】`Please refrain from actively engaging with us via roleplaying or acting as a character from a shared source.` Just because we may be in a skin of a source that you know of **does not** mean we will roleplay with you.
+Typically, the skin we are using is likely who is fronting/what the host's IRL is currently.

-【**002.**】`If you are a minor/under 18, refrain from making statements or using compliments such as “hot” or “attractive” when referring to us.` **We are bodily 18+ and this genuinely makes us uncomfortable.**
+【**002.**】`Refrain from making statements or using compliments such as “hot” or “attractive” when referring to us.` **We genuinely feel uncomfortable being called these things.**

 【**003.**】`Do not cuddle/hide behind us if you are a stranger.` We do not have C+H in our names and we do not feel comfortable when randos cuddle with us. **If you need to be hidden, please ask to hide behind us first.**

 【**004.**】`Do not sit next to us if you are a stranger.` We will move away if we do not feel comfortable, please take this as a sign to keep your distance.
 If we are comfortable with you we may sit near you.

-【**005.**】`Please do not come up and vent/rant to us.` We do not want people, specifically strangers, coming up and then asking to vent/rant on us. **If you need any advice we may or may not be able to give you some, but please refrain from throwing in vents and rants into the mix.**
+【**005.**】`Please do not come up and vent/rant to us.` We do not want people, specifically strangers, coming up and then asking to vent/rant on us. **If you need any advice we may or may not be able to give you some, but please refrain from throwing in vents and rants.**

 ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈